dpwickland/GB-eaSy/README.md

 VII.
 [License](#License)

 ## I. Introduction <a name="Introduction"></a>
-GB-eaSy ([Reference](#Citing-GB-eaSy)) is a GBS bioinformatics pipeline that efficiently incorporates widely used genomics tools, parallelization and automation to increase the accuracy, efficiency and accessibility of GBS analysis.
+GB-eaSy ([reference](#Citing-GB-eaSy)) is a GBS bioinformatics pipeline that efficiently incorporates widely used genomics tools, parallelization and automation to increase the accuracy, efficiency and accessibility of GBS analysis.
 It consists of a Bash shell script that executes several bioinformatics software programs in a Linux environment.
 This pipeline requires a reference genome and is compatible with both single- and paired-end Illumina reads.
 It implements the same well-tested tools commonly adopted in whole-genome sequencing.

 GB-eaSy is appropriate for users without extensive command-line expertise as well as for experienced bioinformaticians who may choose to modify any step of the script.
 Before starting the pipeline, the user modifies a parameters file with settings customized for their GBS project (e.g. path to raw sequencer output file, path to barcodes file, number of CPU cores to use).
 The user then issues a single command to execute the pipeline.